jmerhar/photography/README.md

 - 13.26 MB of disk space was recovered from 3 DNG sidecars (on average 4.42 MB per file).
 ```

-If you're one Windows, or for whatever reason can't make the script executable, you can also run it like this:
+If you're on Windows, or for whatever reason can't make the script executable, you can also run it like this:

 ```
 $ perl remove-sidecars.pl /path/to/my/photos